• Skip to primary navigation

 • Parent Coaching

-Before you had your first child, you probably swore to yourself that you wouldn’t be one of those families who allows toys to take over your house.
+Before you had your first child, you probably swore to yourself that you wouldn’t be one of those families who allow toys to take over your house.
 However, between holiday and birthday gifts from friends, family, grandparents, and others, your child has received an abundance of toys.
 In this barrage of items, they undoubtedly received many electronic toys in the mix.
-You may wonder if these electronic toys offer any added benefits than the traditional baby toys or books that kids typically receive.
+You may wonder if these electronic toys offer any added benefits than the traditional toys or books that kids have used for decades.
 This is a common question in the world of child development and parenting.
 In the debate over electronic versus traditional toys, is there a clear, objective best choice?

 *This post contains affiliate links.
 Purchasing through these links helps support this blog at no added cost to you.